7 Linking databases

 , or whose matched permno

 changes between these two dates are problematic and should not be used for our hypothetical event study.
-Observations a permno
+Observations with a permno

 link on rdq

-, seem more appropriate, but are likely to be new firms in some way.
+seem more appropriate, but are likely to be new firms in some way.

 7.4 All about CUSIPs

 According to CUSIP Global Services, “CUSIP identifiers are the universally accepted standard for classifying financial instruments across institutions and exchanges worldwide.
-Derived from the Committee on Uniform Security Identification Procedures, CUSIPs are 9-character identifiers that capture an issue’s important differentiating characteristics for issuers and their financial instruments in the U.S. and Canada.”
+Derived from the Committee on Uniform Security Identification Procedures, CUSIPs are nine-character identifiers that capture an issue’s important differentiating characteristics for issuers and their financial instruments in the U.S. and Canada.”

 CUSIP Global Services uses the CUSIP of Amazon.com’s common stock, 023135106